Santosh-Gupta/Research2Vec/README.md

 I am hoping to get as much feedback as possible.
 I am specifically looking for cases where you feel that the recommender should have given a particular paper in the top results, but didn't.
 I am hoping to make an evaluation toolkit (kinda like Facebook SentEval https://github.com/facebookresearch/SentEval ) that I can use to tune the hyperparameters.

 The most useful feedback are any papers you feel that should have been included in the top results, but weren't.
-Also, if you see any results that just look totally off, but would be helpful too.
+Also, if you see any results that just look totally off, that would be helpful too.

 Of course, I would very much appreciate whatever feedback, questions, comments, thoughts you have on this project.